mccoyJosh/ClassInfo/SDEV120/M02/Day1/2_operations.md

 The remainder would be 10 - 9, which is 1.

-# Make sure you stay aware of the precedence of these operations:
+# Make sure you stay aware of the precedence of these operations and other operator changes across programming languages:

 This will work nearly identical to PEMDAS that we have always used, the only main difference is that the assignment of variables comes AFTER the operations have been carried out.